 She began her career producing yearbooks and online resources for the UK property industry.

-Justine has been a judge for New Zealand’s plain English WriteMark Awards, involved in the Best Public Sector Document and Best Turnaround categories.
+Justine has judged New Zealand’s plain English WriteMark Awards, focusing on the Best Public Sector Document and Best Turnaround categories.

 In 2015, she also helped judge the Best Private Original Document in the ClearMark Awards for the USA's Center for Plain Language.